 - 1. Divide class into groups of three to five students.
-Distribute Student Sheets and materials. - clear 2.
-Conduct experiments plastic according to the , CUD procedure on Student Sheet - 3.
+Distribute Student Sheets and materials. - 2.
+Conduct experiments clear plastic cup procedure on Student Sheet - 3.
 Answer questions and sketch experimental results.
 Have groups report findings. - 4.
 Conduct a discussion based on questions on the Student Sheet.
 Relate layers-in the experiment to differentiation in an asteroid or planet.